-The SENDCO works closely with all children within the school and liaises with class teachers as children move through the school to ensure they know children's individual needs and what provision they require.
+The SENCO works closely with all children within the school and liaises with class teachers as children move through the school to ensure they know children's individual needs and what provision they require.
 If appropriate transition meetings with the school staff and parents will take place to ensure a smooth transition from year group to year group.
 As children enter year six we will begin to think about which secondary school children are transferring to.
 Some of our local secondary schools offer Saturday workshops that children can attend to become familiar with the new environments, as well as taster days, so they can familiarise themselves with the school.
-The class teacher and school SENDCo will meet with the SENDCO / Head of year of each of the secondary schools and discuss the needs and provision for individual children.
+The class teacher and school SENCo will meet with the SENCO / Head of year of each of the secondary schools and discuss the needs and provision for individual children.
 If needed some children can attend extra taster days as part of an extended transition process and/ or extra transition meetings will take place with all staff involved.

-For children with Education & Health Care Plan's (ECHP's) the SENDCO will raise the subject of secondary transition at the annual review meeting in the child's fourth year in school so that parents can think about the most appropriate provision for their child and start looking at secondary schools.
-During the Annual Review in Year 5, parents will need to state which secondary school they would like their child to attend.
-Some children with complex learning needs may require specialist provision and parents will need to request a place for a secondary ARB placement or specialist school at the Year 5 annual review.
-Decisions by the SEN Team at Cornwall Council are usually made by the following February.
+For children with Education & Health Care Plan's (ECHP's) the SENCO will raise the subject of secondary transition at the annual review meeting in the child's fifth year in school so that parents can think about the most appropriate provision for their child and start looking at secondary schools.
+Some children with complex learning needs may require specialist provision and parents may choose to apply for a secondary ARB placement or specialist school.
+This application will be made as part of the Year 5 Annual Review process.
+Decisions are usually made by the following February.
 Meetings are arranged with the transferring secondary school and individual transitions plans are developed.
 Some children may need regular visits to their new school.
 They may need to take pictures and ask questions before they feel comfortable with the move.
 We will support each child individually to ensure their transition is a success.